-- 7. Mitigation Monitoring and Reporting.
-Applicant shall be responsible for reporting annually to the Planning Department regarding the implementation of all project Mitigation Measures.
-Planning Department staff shall be authorized to inspect the facility with regard to the Mitigation Measures upon 48 hours' notice, or at any time under emergency conditions (e.g., where safety or health concerns appear imminent). - 8.
-Inspection Fees and Costs.
-The project sponsor or successors shall be responsible for payment of all reasonable costs associated with the necessary inspections of the conditions of approval contained in the authorization of the facility, including costs incurred by the Community Development Agency, the County Fire Department, the Building Inspection Division, the Public Works Agency or any other applicable Federal, State or County department or agency. - 9.
+10. Mitigation Monitoring and Reporting.
+Applicant shall be responsible for reporting annually to the Planning Department regarding the implementation of all project Mitigation Measures contained in the MMRP (Exhibit B) and/or included in these conditions of approval.
+Planning Department staff shall be authorized to inspect the facility with regard to the Mitigation Measures upon 48 hours' notice, or at any time under emergency conditions (e.g., where safety or health concerns appear imminent).

+- 11. Inspection Fees and Costs.
+The project sponsor or successors shall be responsible for payment of all reasonable costs associated with the necessary inspections of the conditions of approval contained in the authorization of the facility, including costs incurred by the Community Development Agency, the County Fire Department, the Building Inspection Division, the Public Works Agency or any other applicable Federal, State or County department or agency. - 12.
 Hold Harmless.
-By exercise of this Conditional Use Permit, the property owner and applicant, shall defend, indemnify, and hold harmless Alameda County and its agents, officers, and employees from any claim, action, or proceeding against Alameda County or its, agents, officers or employees to attack, set aside, void, or annul Conditional Use Permit, PLN2016-00049, the findings of the CEQA determination, or any combination thereof.
+By exercise of this Conditional Use Permit, the property owner and applicant, shall defend, indemnify, and hold harmless Alameda County and its agents, officers, and employees from any claim, action, or proceeding against Alameda County or its, agents, officers or employees to attack, set aside, void, or annul Conditional Use Permit, PLN2016-00049, the certification of the Environmental Impact Report, the CEQA findings, or any combination thereof.
 Such indemnification shall include, but not be limited to, an award of costs and attorney's fees incurred by Alameda County in its defense.
-The County shall promptly notify applicant of any such challenge.

-- 10. Optional Review/Revocation/Revision.
+The County shall promptly notify applicant of any such challenge. - 13.
+Optional Review/Revocation/Revision.
 At any time during the term of this permit and after notice as provided for in the initial hearing, this matter may be set for rehearing by the Board of Zoning Adjustments for the purpose of making a determination whether the use of the site has ceased for a period of six months, and whether the permit should be therefore revoked, or whether conditions previously imposed should be modified or new conditions should be added to assure continued affirmative findings for this permit.
-This reconsideration may include imposition of new landscape requirements, changes to drainage systems, fire safety systems, etc. Any condition modified or added shall have the same force and effect as if originally imposed. - 11.
+This reconsideration may include imposition of new landscape requirements, changes to drainage systems, fire safety systems, etc. Any condition modified or added shall have the same force and effect as if originally imposed. - 14.
 Transfer of Operations.
-Any entity that has acquired the facilities as authorized under this permit may maintain the benefits of the existing use permit provided that a letter of notification is submitted to the Board of Zoning Adjustments within six months after such transaction, and all conditions of approval for the subject facility are carried out by the new operator/permittee. - 12.
+Any entity that has acquired the facilities as authorized under this permit may maintain the benefits of the existing use permit provided that a letter of notification is submitted to the Planning Department within six months after such transaction, and all conditions of approval for the subject facility are carried out by the new operator/permittee. - 15.
 Site Restoration.
-Permittee or successor shall provide written notification to the Board of Zoning Adjustments upon cessation of operations on the site.
-The permittee/property owner shall remove all improvements authorized under this permit from the site, except for the perimeter berm and the landscape screen, and the property shall be returned to its pre-application condition within three months of cessation. - 13.
+Permittee or successor shall provide written notification to the Planning Department upon cessation of operations on the site.
+The permittee/property owner shall remove all improvements authorized under this permit from the site as prescribed in Condition No. 4 above, except for the perimeter berm and the landscape screen, and the property shall be returned to its pre-application condition within three months of cessation. - 16.
 The Applicant shall prepare and implement a lighting plan.
-Proposed exterior lighting shall be shielded and directed downward, and shall be full cutoff shielded fixtures that cast low-angle illumination to minimize incidental spillover of light onto adjacent properties and open space.
+Proposed exterior lighting shall be shielded and directed downward, and shall be full cutoff shielded fixtures that cast lowangle illumination to minimize incidental spillover of light onto adjacent properties and open space.
 Fixtures that project light upward or horizontally shall not be used, and luminaries shall be directed away from properties adjacent to the project site.
-The lighting plan and appropriate fixtures shall be shown on the plans submitted to the County, for review and approval by the Planning Department prior to issuance of building permit(s) and operation activities. - 14.
-Mitigation Measure AES-3: In order to ensure the long-term effectiveness of the proposed landscaped berm, the Project applicant shall ensure that the proposed landscape berm is adequately irrigated to establish the long-term viability of the buffer and maintained throughout the life of the Project.
-Should any of the proposed landscape plantings not survive the initial planting or expire at any time during the life of the Project, the applicant shall provide replacement plantings, ranging from 8 to 15 feet in height upon maturity, within 5 years of planting, to screen the proposed solar arrays. - 15.
-Mitigation Measure AQ-2: The applicant shall require their construction contractor to comply with the following BAAQMD Best Management Practices for reducing construction emissions of PM10 and PM2.5 during ground-disturbing construction activities: - A. Water all active construction areas at least twice daily or as often as needed to control dust emissions.
-Watering should be sufficient to prevent airborne dust from leaving the site.
-Increased watering frequency may be necessary whenever wind speeds exceed 15 miles per hour.
+The lighting plan and appropriate fixtures shall be shown on the plans submitted to the County, for review and approval by the Planning Department prior to issuance of building permit(s) and operation activities.